Tracking Consignment Inventory: A Comprehensive Guide to Best Practices

 3. Apply Remote Management Functionality

-Offline inventory solutions for remote site management allow information generated by mobile data collection tools to reside in local software when connectivity is not available, either to Wi-Fi, cellular, or the ERP system itself.
+Offline inventory management software for remote sites allow information generated by mobile data collection tools to reside in local software when connectivity is not available, either to Wi-Fi, cellular, or the ERP system itself.

 Once a connection is available, the system will automatically synchronize with an ERP.